 Setting up a sample

 Before diving into tags, let us quickly setup an example project.
-You can download the project at the bottom of the post for reference as well!
 What I’m going to do is make a handful of Container COMPs nested within each other to simulate a complex project structure with lots of networks in it.
 Then I’m going to create a bunch of Timer CHOPs and scatter them around the structure.
 We can imagine that these Timer CHOPs might be in charge of our state machines, sequencing our show, running animations, or anything really.
 This will look something like this:

 Now remember, you don’t need to worry too much about the specifics of this network.
 It’s a random bunch of timers and containers that simulate what a project might look like.
 In our demo here, what we’re going to do is imagine that a few of these timers are really important timers that control our whole application.
 Because we want to access them regularly, we need an easy way to do that in Python.